AmazingMonster/conceptrodon/docs/contents/metafunctions/varybivore/fold_left.doc.md

 ## Implementation

-We will implement `FoldLeft` using recursion over the number of parameters.
+We will implement `FoldLeft` using recursion over the total number of parameters.

-- **Base Case:** Handles several numbers directly.
+- **Base Case:** Handle several amounts directly.
 - **Recursive Case:**
   1. Left-fold several parameters;
   2. Use the result as the initiator and perform recursion to fold the rest.